realSkyfr/skyterm/readme.md

 ### Executing:
 Run ``./build/main`` or the location of the file, wherever it is located.

+### Notes
+This is in v0.2 ALPHA stage.\
+ANY CFG FILES DO NOTHING RIGHT NOW\

+### Todo
+Add a command to run files.\
+Add a plugin / custom program or command / PATH system.

 ### License:
 This is licenced under the BSD 2 clause license.
 More information in license.txt\
 \